Musare/Musare/README.md

     - Automatically generated playlists for genres
     - Privacy configuration
     - Liked and Disliked songs playlists per user
-    - Bulk import songs from YouTube playlist
+    - Bulk import videos from YouTube playlist
-    - Add songs from verified catalogue or YouTube
+    - Add songs from verified catalogue or YouTube videos
     - Ability to download in JSON format
 - **Stations**
     - Requests - Toggleable module to allow users to add songs to the queue
         - Configurable access level and per user request limit
         - Automatically request songs from selected playlists
-        - Ability to search for songs from verified catalogue or YouTube
+        - Ability to search for songs from verified catalogue or YouTube videos
     - Autofill - Toggleable module to allow owners to configure automatic filling of the queue from selected playlists
         - Configurable song limit
         - Play mode option to randomly play many playlists, or sequentially play one playlist